abdullahnz/abdullahnz.github.io/_posts/2020-12-31-writeup-grimmcon-0x3-ctf.md

 ## Stacked [489 pts]

-Use `jmp rsp` gadged to return in our shellcode.
+Use `jmp rsp` gadget to return in our shellcode.

 ### Overview